microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/multitenantorganizationidentitysyncpolicytemplate-get.md

 ### Response

-The following example response shows the default user synchronization policy settings before it has been configured or after it has been reset.
+The following example response shows the default user synchronization settings before it has been configured or after it has been reset.

 <!-- {